Distortion of Interference Fringes and the Resulting Vortex Production of Merging Bose-Einstein Condensates: Introduction

 \section{Introduction}

-Experiments in which a Bose condensed cloud of ultra-cold atoms is divided into two spatially separated components and then allowed to recombine have been widely reported \cite{Andr, stock, shin, shin1, davi, schu, bloc, hoff, hadz1, pete, Jo}.
-These experiments are of fundamental interest, for example, in demonstrating the quantum nature of the condensate and in investigating decoherence.
-In addition, such processes are central to matter wave interferometry using ultra-cold atom condensates, which may have many technological applications.
-In general, there are two ways in which initially separated clouds can be made to evolve so that they subsequently overlap.
-Firstly, they can be allowed to expand by relaxing the confining potential that holds them apart \cite{Andr, shin1, shin}.
-Secondly, they can be subjected to external potential gradients that cause the clouds to move together and collide whilst maintaining their form \cite{Jo}.
-In realistic scenarios, a merging process will, to some extent, involve both of these mechanisms.
+Interference of two spatially separated Bose condensed clouds of ultra-cold atoms has been widely studied \cite{Andr, stock, shin, shin1, davi, schu, bloc, hoff, hadz1, pete, Jo, Jo1, PRA.87.023603}.
+These researches are of fundamental interest, for example, in demonstrating the quantum nature of the condensate and in investigating decoherence.
+In addition, such processes center on matter wave interferometry using ultra-cold atom condensates, which may have many technological applications.
+Typically, there are two limiting cases in which initially separated clouds can be made to evolve so that they subsequently overlap.
+Firstly, they can be allowed to expand by releasing from the confining potential that holds them apart, i.e. free expansion \cite{Andr, shin1, shin}, to avoid the complicating effects of interactions.
+Secondly, they can be subjected to external potential gradients that cause the clouds to move together and collide whilst maintaining their form \cite{Jo, Jo1, PRA.87.023603}.
+In realistic scenarios, a interference process will, to some extent, involve both the shape distortion and center-of-mass (c.m.) oscillation by keeping but relaxing the trap potential.
 The resulting interference pattern will be more complex than in either of the idealized cases, particularly for systems in which inter-atomic interactions are involved.
+We refer these three cases as expansion, collision and merging, respectively.
 There has been some theoretical work on freely expanding condensate clouds in which inter-atomic interactions are shown to increase the expansion rate \cite{wall} and create nonuniform interference fringes \cite{ming, rohr}.
-However, to date there has been little study of this general case or how it compares with either the purely expanding or purely colliding scenarios, in particular, the dynamics of curved fringes in the merging BECs.
+However, to date there is little study on the general case, i.e. merging, or how it compares with either the purely expanding or purely colliding scenarios; in particular, the complex dynamics of curved fringes in the interfering BECs has not been systematically studied.